Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 If you are into history and culture, head to Malaga Museum and the Flamenco Museum.

-10. The wide range of family-friendly attractions
+10. The fun family-friendly attractions

 If you have children, you always want to make sure there are enough activities to do with kids wherever you go, and Malaga and its surrounding coastal towns have plenty of attractions and activities to keep even the little ones entertained.